 Having covered the three main geographical areas that encompass Florida’s National Parks, we though we’d mention a few smaller, yet equally beautiful, state parks.

 A good place to start is Paynes Prairie Preserve State Park (we know, what a tongue twister).
 Encompassing a 21,000-acre (8,500ha) savannah in Micanopy, Florida (south of Gainesville), Paynes Prairie Preserve is a U.S. National Natural Landmark.
 Come here to see wild horses, alligators, numerous species of birds and, if you’re extremely lucky, wild bison!

-Another state park that should be on your radar is Blue Springs State Park.
-This park covers more than 2,600 acres, including the largest spring on the St. John’s River.
+Another state park that should be on your radar is Blue Spring State Park.
+This park covers more than 2,600 acres (1,052ha), including the largest spring on St. John’s River.
 Blue Spring presents a unique opportunity to see the winter home to a growing population of West Indian Manatees.
-The spring’s crystal clear, 73-degree water can be enjoyed by swimmers, snorkelers and certified scuba divers.
-Fishing, canoeing and boating are also enjoyed along the St. John’s River.
-River boat tours are available with St. Johns River Cruises.
+The spring’s crystal-clear, 73F (23C) water can be enjoyed by swimmers, snorkelers and certified scuba divers.
+Fishing, canoeing and boating can also be enjoyed along St. John’s River.

 Lastly, we suggest a trip to the Devil’s Millhopper Geological State Park in Gainesville.
-In the midst of north Florida’s sandy terrain and pine forests lies a sinkhole that is 120 feet deep and leads down to a miniature rain forest.
-Small streams trickle down the steep slopes of the limestone sinkhole, disappearing through crevices in the ground.
-A significant geological formation, Devil’s Millhopper is a National Natural Landmark that has been visited by curious travelers since the early 1880s and is a great place to enjoy a nice cold swim if you’re brave enough!
+It is home to a 100ft (30m) limestone sinkhole that displays geological strata going back millions of years, along with the ecosystem that formed around it.
+Devil’s Millhopper is a National Natural Landmark that has been visited by curious travelers since the early 1880s and is a great place to enjoy a nice cold swim, if you’re brave enough.